 When a handful of dedicated Christian men gathered to organize this liberal arts college in the early 1970s, they had little more than a strong faith in God and great determination.
 They had no facilities and no faculty.
 By the grace of God they opened the junior college in the fall of 1973 with a part-time faculty and two dozen students.
 It wasn’t until two years later that the school, affiliated with the Wisconsin Evangelical Lutheran Synod, had its first full-time president.

-Dr. Gary Greenfield served as the college’s first full-time president; he retired in June of 2003.
-Dr. Timothy Kriewall was inaugurated as the second president in September of 2003; he retired in June of 2008.
-Dr. Daniel Johnson was inaugurated as the college’s third president on April 24, 2009.
+Dr. Gary J. Greenfield served as the college's first full-time president; he retired in June of 2003.
+Dr. Timothy J. Kriewall was inaugurated as the second president in September of 2003; he retired in June of 2008.
+Dr. Daniel W. Johnson was inaugurated as the college’s third president in April of 2009.